google/quiver-dart/README.md

 `TreeSet` is a balanced binary tree that offers a bidirectional iterator, the ability to iterate from an arbitrary anchor, and 'nearest' search.

+`TernaryMap` is a type of trie / prefix tree which uses string keys.

 [quiver.collection]: http://google.github.io/quiver-dart/#quiver/quiver-collection

 ## [quiver.core][]